Chapter 4 Performing spatial operations in R

 By now you have come a long way in terms of taking your spatial data, and visualising it using maps, and being able to present the values of a variable using thematic maps.
 You have had some practice in taking data which has a spatial component, and joining it to a shapefile, using the common column, in order to be able to visually demonstrate variation on something, such as the crime rate, across space.

-I hope that you are finding this to be really exciting stuff, and an opportunity to get yourselves accustomed to spatial data.
-If there is anything you are unsure about, or want to catch up on, please do not hesitate to revisit older material, and ask us questions about it.
+We hope that you are finding this to be really exciting stuff, and an opportunity to get yourselves accustomed to spatial data.
+If there is anything you are unsure about, or want to catch up on, please do not hesitate to revisit older material, and ask the teaching staff questions about it.
 We build on each week acquiring knowledge cumulatively, so don’t let yourself get stuck anywhere down the line.
 But, if you’re ready, today we will go a step further, and get your hands dirty with spatial manipulation of your data.

 Thus far, our data manipulation exercises were such that you might be familiar with, from your earlier exposures to data analysis.
 Linking datasets using a common column, calculating a new variable (new column) from values of existing variables, these are all tasks which you can perform on spatial or non-spatial data.
 However today we will explore some exercises in data manipulation which are specific to spatial data analysis.
 After this session you can truly say you are masters of spatial data manipulation.
 So let’s get started with that!